Biden signs into law Democrats’ wide-ranging climate change, health care and tax bill - NewsBreak

 “Our economy is in a fragile state as we emerge from this pandemic,” Michigan GOP Rep. Fred Upton said during floor debate, while touting his support of several bipartisan packages this Congress.
 “We have seen decades-high inflation that is crushing Main Street and squeezing the middle class.”

-The post Biden signs into law Democrats’ wide-ranging climate change, health care and tax bill appeared first on Georgia Recorder .
+The post Biden signs into law Democrats’ wide-ranging climate change, health care and tax bill appeared first on Ohio Capital Journal .

 Comments / 0